menu icon

 Baked healthy peach crisp in white ceramic baking dish this recipe

-Every bite of this healthy peach crisp is like a warm, cinnamon-y hug with fresh peaches that get perfectly jammy when baked.
-And OH MY the topping is pretty much an oatmeal cookie, which is slightly different than the more traditional crumbly crisp topping I use for healthy strawberry crisp... but just as delicious!
+Every bite of this wholesome peach crisp is like a warm, cinnamon-y hug with fresh peaches that get perfectly jammy when baked.
+And OH MY the topping is pretty much an oatmeal cookie, which is slightly different than the more traditional crumbly crisp topping I use for wholesome fresh strawberry crisp... but just as delicious!
+At my house, we can't go a summer without making this crisp... so let's make it here together!

 Jump to: